kyma-project/kyma/docs/03-tutorials/00-serverless/svls-11-set-asynchronous-connection-of-functions.md

 13. Summary

-You can distribute application logic into specialised, event-driven Functions
+This tutorial demonstrated only one possible use case.
+You can find plenty of use cases yourself on how to orchestrate your application logic into specialised Functions and benefit from decoupled, re-usable components and event-driven architecture.